Joaquín Montané: Club career

 Back then, it was impossible to live exclusively out of football, so Montané worked in a factory, which together with injuries caused him to leave football in 1928 when he was only 27 years of age.

 International career

-Like many other Catalan players of his time, he was eligible to play for the Catalonia national team, for which he was a regular starter, playing 8 games between 1924 and 1927, forming defensive partnerships with the likes of Domingo Massaguè, Ricardo Saprissa or Pedro Serra.
+Like many other Catalan players of his time, he was eligible to play for the Catalonia national team, for which he was a regular starter, playing 8 games between 1924 and 1927, forming defensive partnerships with the likes of Domingo Massagué, Ricardo Saprissa or Pedro Serra.
 He helped the Catalan team win the 1923–24 Prince of Asturias Cup, an inter-regional competition organized by the RFEF.
 Montané was a starter in the replay of the infamous final of the 1923–24 edition against a Castile/Madrid XI, where Catalonia came out as 3–2 winners.